Frequently Asked Questions About Captive Insurance Companies

 Agency or rental captive $100,000 $300,000 $400,000

-A: Capital, either in the form of cash or an approved letter of credit, is often funded by the owner(s), but may also be obtained through assessments on the individual insureds.
+Capital, either in the form of cash or an approved letter of credit, is often funded by the owner(s), but may also be obtained through assessments on the individual insureds.

-A: Yes, the District’s Captive Law allows for a letter of credit as evidence of the formation capital.
-A letter of credit can satisfy
+Yes, the District’s Captive Law allows for a letter of credit as evidence of the formation capital.
+A letter of credit can satisfy both the minimum capital and surplus requirements.

-A: A non-refundable fee of $500 is required with the application and a licensing fee of $300 will be assessed upon approval of the application.
+A non-refundable fee of $500 is required with the application and a licensing fee of $300 will be assessed upon approval of the application.
 DISB will charge the applicant an additional fee (currently $3,200) if it deems it necessary to send the feasibility study to an independent actuary for review.
-The costs of professional services to complete the application, feasibility study and incorporate the entity can vary significantly based on the type of captive, the nature of the risks and the complexity of the program.
+The costs of professional services to complete the application, feasibility study, and incorporate the entity can vary significantly based on the type of captive, the nature of the risks and the complexity of the program.
 In our experience, we have seen organizational costs vary between $25,000 and $250,000.

-22. Q: What is underwriting?
+22. What is underwriting?

-A: Underwriting is the process of selecting and rating (i.e., pricing) the risks to insure.
+Underwriting is the process of selecting and rating (i.e., pricing) the risks to insure.

-23. Q: What is reinsurance?
+23. What is reinsurance?

-A: “Insuring the insurer.”
+“Insuring the insurer.”
 A form of insurance whereby one insurer agrees to indemnify another insurer for losses resulting from retained risks.
 Reinsurance is very common in captive programs and can take a variety of forms including:

 • Quota share reinsurance – the captive and the reinsurer agree to split premiums and losses proportionally (e.g., 50/50 split);